apache/incubator-kie-kogito-examples/kogito-quickstarts/02-kogito-auth-example/README.md

 ## Description

-In the [Basic Example](../01-kogito-basic-example) we saw a basic setup for the **Hiring** process using.
+In the [Basic Example](../01-kogito-basic-example) we saw a basic setup for the **Hiring** process.
 In this Quickstart we are going to enhance it adding security to our setup using [Keycloak](https://www.keycloak.org/).

 The required *Kogito and Infrastructure Services* for this example are: